temporalio/temporal-learning/docs/examples/go/background-checks/application-requirements.md

 To simplify the experience for this application, the Candidate enters that information at the same time that they accept the Background Check.

 The HR person must also be ready to select which checks need to be performed for the position the Candidate is being hired for.
-For this application, we assume that the HR person can select from just two packages:
+For this application, assume that the HR person can select from just two packages:

 - Standard package
 - Full package